 - How much money do you have to invest confidently?

 - How much time do you have to invest in the franchise weekly?
-Think about the short and long term.
+Think about the short and long-term commitments.

 - Do you need financing?
-If yes, what is your credit score, and where will you go?
+If yes, what is your credit score, and which bank offers the best terms?